Wine, Cider, Fruit Soda & SPIRITS

 Savour Award-Winning Similkameen

-Come and taste our award-winning wines from our wineries, the Similkameen Valley is a remarkable experience.
-The wineries are down to earth, set in an incredible place, and they make great wine.
+Come and taste our award-winning wines.
+The Similkameen Valley is a remarkable experience.
+The wineries are down-to-earth, set in an incredible place, and they make great wine.
 What more can you ask for?

 - 3 Benches Estate Winery